Public Power Week 2026

 KPUB’s coloring contest is open to all participants in 1st-5th grade.

-Submissions will be accepted thru Wednesday, October 1 (limit of one entry).
-Submissions must be turned into your child’s school or KPUB’s office by 5 p.m. on October 1.
+Submissions will be accepted through Wednesday, September 30 (limit of one entry).
+Submissions must be turned into your child’s school or KPUB’s office by 5 p.m. on 9/30.

 Prizes